 The disease may be related to central and peripheral nervous system abnormalities.
-Studies suggest that restless legs is associated with low iron stores in the brain.
+Studies suggest that restless legs are associated with low iron stores in the brain.
 There may also be neurotransmitter abnormalities involving dopamine, glutamate, and GABA (gamma-aminobutyric acid).
-Individuals can demonstrate peripheral nerve abnormalities such as increased pain to pinprick testing.
+Individuals can demonstrate peripheral nerve abnormalities, such as increased pain to pinprick testing.

-Conditions that often coexist in patients with restless legs syndrome include iron deficiency, kidney disease (uremia), central or peripheral nervous system disease, and pregnancy.
-Studies also show that restless legs syndrome may be an early sign of Parkinson disease.
+Conditions that often coexist in patients with restless legs syndrome include iron deficiency, kidney disease (uremia), central or peripheral nervous system disease and pregnancy.
+Studies also show that restless legs syndrome may be an early sign of Parkinson's disease.

 How Common is Restless Legs Syndrome?